 Paul also has significant experience representing clients, particularly pharmaceutical, biotech, and software companies, in trade secret matters.
 With uncertainty growing around the ability of U.S. patent law to protect IP portfolios, clients turn to Paul for planning and executing effective trade secret strategies to safeguard what is often their most valuable asset.

 Paul is a contributing author of Patent Office Litigation, Second Edition, published in 2017 by Thomson Reuters Westlaw.
 The book provides a fresh and comprehensive exploration of patent office litigation proceedings, including how the proceedings interact with other aspects of patent procurement and enforcement, while delivering practical analysis and advice.
+He is also a contributing author of Pre-ANDA Litigation: Strategies and Tactics for Developing a Drug Product and Patent Portfolio, Second Edition, published in 2018 by the American Bar Association, and ANDA Litigation: Strategies and Tactics for Pharmaceutical Patent Litigators, Third Edition, to be published in 2019 by the American Bar Association.

 Paul began his legal career as a law clerk for the Honorable Sue L. Robinson, United States District Judge, District of Delaware.
 In addition to his patent litigation practice, he has also represented leading civil rights organizations on state and federal civil rights issues.
 In 2011, the National LGBT Bar Association named Paul as one of the “Best LGBT Lawyers Under 40” in recognition of both his accomplishments as an IP litigator and his contributions to the advancement of LGBT civil rights.